Measle and the Wrathmonk: Characters

 Measle Stubbs – The main character in the book.
 A thin 10-year-old boy.
 He is called 'Measle' because wrathmonks enjoy confusing people by rearranging words.
 When his parents appear again he learns his real name (Sam Lee), but he still prefers to be called Measle.

 Basil Tramplebone – The villain in the book.
 He is a "wrathmonk", which is a warlock that has gone mad or insane.
 He is the legal guardian of Measle Stubbs.
 He is also after the money that Measle is supposed to inherit from his "dead" parents.
 Described as thin, tall, and has black hair that is kept on his head with black shoe polish.
 According to Measle, Basil never lies.

 Griswold Gristle – A bank manager that helps Basil claim Measle's money.
 Oddly looks and talks like Basil, and is a wrathmonk according to later books.

 Frank Hunter – An electrician who ate some of the lemonade and doughnuts, thus he was turned into plastic.
 Measle helps him turn back to normal.

 Lady Grant – A victim of Basil Tramplebone.
 She is a borough councillor from town hall that tried to make Basil repair his house.
 This caused Basil to get mad, and so, she was shrunk.
 She also uses the word 'revolting' often.
+She makes a point of being civil to everyone and polite.
+She claims that Basil is an exception even though she knows it’s wrong to hate anyone he is an exception.
+She is a bit snobby such as about Measle’s unkempt appearance but generally means well.